Analysis of Semi-Supervised Learning on Hypergraphs: Main results

-We start by determining the corresponding Euler–Lagrange equations of \eqref{eq:main:hypergraphEnergy}.
-The result implies that the gradient of the energy decomposes into a sum of discrete operators, each tied to a hyperedges of a given size.
-The proof is in Section~\ref{subsubsec:Proofs:HL:EL}.
+We start by determining the Euler–Lagrange equations corresponding to \eqref{eq:main:hypergraphEnergy}.
+The result implies that the gradient of the energy decomposes into a sum of discrete operators, each tied to hyperedges of a given size.
+The proof is given in Section~\ref{subsubsec:Proofs:HL:EL}.

-\begin{proposition}[Discrete Euler-Lagrange equations of hypergraph learning] The energy is minimized by $u$ if and only if $u$ satisfies $ \sum_{k=1}^q \lambda_k \Delta_{n,\eps_n}^{(k,p)}(u) = 0. $ \end{proposition}
+\begin{proposition}[Discrete Euler-Lagrange equations of hypergraph learning] The energy $v\mapsto \sum_{k=1}^q \lambda_k \cE_{n,\eps}^{(k,p)}(v)$ is minimized by $u$ if and only if $u$ satisfies $ \sum_{k=1}^q \lambda_k \Delta_{n,\eps_n}^{(k,p)}(u) = 0. $ \end{proposition}

 We now study the asymptotic behavior as \( n \to \infty \).
-The next result shows pointwise convergence of the discrete hypergraph operator to its continuum analogue.
+The next result shows quantitative pointwise convergence of the discrete hypergraph operator to its continuum analogue.

 \begin{theorem}[Pointwise consistency] Assume that Assumptions \ref{ass:Main:Ass:S1}, \ref{ass:Main:Ass:M1}, \ref{ass:Main:Ass:M2}, \ref{ass:Main:Ass:D1} and \ref{ass:Main:Ass:L0} hold.
 Furthermore, assume that $\rho \in \Ck{2}(\Omega)$.
 Let $\Omega'$ be compactly contained in $\Omega$, $q \geq 1$, $\{\lambda_k\}_{k=1}^q \subset (0,\infty)$, $p \in \{2\}\cup [3,\infty)$, $\eps_n \leq \delta$ and $u\in \mathrm{C}^3$.
 Then, for $n$ large enough, we have that